Everybody (DJ BoBo song): Chart performance

 "Everybody" was quite successful on the charts across Europe and remains one of DJ BoBo's biggest hits, peaking at number-one in Finland for two weeks as well as number two in Germany for five weeks, behind "I Swear" by All-4-One.
 It stayed for 27 weeks within the German Singles Chart, with 12 of them inside the top 10 and received a platinum certification after 500,000 singles were sold there.
 "Everybody" was a top-10 hit also in Iceland (8), Lithuania (4), the Netherlands (10) and in DJ BoBo's native Switzerland (3).
 On the Eurochart Hot 100, the single peaked at number ten in August 1994 after six weeks on the chart.
 It ended up as number 73 on their year-end list of the best-selling singles in Europe.
 Additionally, it was a top-20 hit in Sweden, a top-30 hit in Austria and a top-40 hit in Belgium.
 In the United Kingdom, "Everybody" was the first song by DJ BoBo to chart on the UK Singles Chart, peaking at number 47 in its first week on the chart, on September 18, 1994.
 On the UK Dance Singles Chart, it fared better, peaking at number 31, and it was also a small club hit.
 Outside Europe, "Everybody" was a huge hit in Israel, peaking at number four, and it also charted in Australia, ending up at number 85 on the ARIA singles chart.

 Music video

-The music video for "Everybody" was directed by Italian director Giacomo de Simone, who had directed music videos for many other Eurodance acts, like Corona, Ice MC and Whigfield, it was shot in Porto Venere, Italy.
+The music video for "Everybody" was directed by Italian director Giacomo de Simone, who directed music videos for many other Eurodance acts, like Corona, Ice MC and Whigfield, it was shot in Porto Venere, Italy and Mallorca, Spain.
 It features DJ BoBo performing the song while driving an old car or singing and dancing with people in the city of Porto Venere.
-The video was A-listed on Germany's VIVA in July 1994.
-An official live video from one of DJ BoBo's concerts, where the singer performs "Everybody" on stage, was later made available on DJ BoBo's official YouTube channel in 2009, and had generated more than 168 million views as of early 2025.
+The video was A-listed on German music television channel VIVA in July 1994.
+An official live video from one of DJ BoBo's concerts, where the singer performs "Everybody" on stage, was later made available on DJ BoBo's official YouTube channel in 2009, and had generated more than 168 million views as of early 2025 on the platform.